Why Do I Feel Responsible for My Parents?

 • reconnect with their own needs and life direction

-• remain connected while also fully living their own lives
+• remain connected while fully living their own lives

 A Grounded Perspective

-Feeling responsible for parents may develop through trauma, emotional conditioning, unconscious loyalty, parentification, emotional entanglement, and family system dynamics.
+Feeling responsible for parents may develop through parentification, emotional conditioning, trauma, unconscious loyalty, emotional entanglement, and family system dynamics.

-Family Constellations offers another lens for understanding how these patterns may continue across generations through guilt, belonging, unresolved trauma, and unconscious emotional roles.
+Family Constellations offers another lens for understanding how these patterns may continue across generations through guilt, belonging, unresolved trauma, and inherited family roles.

 Explore Further